roel-v/inkscape_to_fs_js/README.md

 Todo
 ====
-- The way it documents as needing to have created the design first, yet the index.mjs not being overwritten, makes no sense.
-Should make a complete design in one go without needing to create one with 'yarn new design' first.
 - Make a second plugin that initializes the current document to be a FS template.
 Insert a sample layer, add a metadata layer, ...
 - Convert markers and symbols somehow